AnyLog-co/documentation/getting started.md

 * As a comma (or space) separated list of IP-Ports pairs within parenthesis.
 For example: `(139.162.126.241 2048, 172.105.13.202 2048)`
 * For a single destination node - as an IP-Port string (a single destination does not require the parenthesis).
 For example:  `10.0.0.78:20348`
 * As variables.
 For example: `!dest_ip !dest_port`
-* As a query ti the metadata that returns a list of comma separated IPs and Ports.
+* As a query to the metadata that returns a list of comma separated IPs and Ports.

 Note: If more than a single destination is specified, the destinations are contained in parentheses.